HurlesGroupSanger/indelible/README.md

 ```
 python indelible.py --help
 ```

-**Note**: If you get some error about pysam not being able to load specific libraries (like openssl, libbz2, etc.) that is a pysam problem.
-Please see the pysam website to get help.

 **Note**: The above data resources will only work if you run Indelible using the the human GRCh37 reference.
 Instructions for rebuilding these resources for other genome builds is below.